What is Rouge Rescue?

 Can I bring a group?

 The more the merrier!
 If you are having a large group coming as a volunteer event for an organization, we ask you to please contact the site coordinator directly or Jackie to let us know you’re coming.
 If you have volunteers who are under 18, please print and bring the liability waiver signed by the parent with you to the event.
+All participants are asked to register ahead of the event.

 Do we go in the river?